CREED A. SEWELL, LTJG, USNR

 Date of death: January 26, 1964

-Creed Arthur Sewell was admitted to the Naval Academy from Oklahoma on February 5, 1940 at age 18 years 5 months.
+Creed Arthur Sewell was admitted to the Naval Academy from Oklahoma on June 30, 1958 at age 18 years 5 months.
 His date of birth is given as February 5, 1940.

 On 26 January 1964 George Schwetzer sent me a clipping from the San Diego paper telling of the death of Lt. (jg) CREED ART SEWELL who was killed when his T -33 jet trainer crashed into the sea off North Island Naval Air Station.
 Art was a member of the 14th company until mid-semester of our youngster year and starred in athletics while at the Academy.
 Witnesses say the aircraft was falling almost straight down.
 At about 200 feet Sewell gained partial control but was unable to bring the plane out of its plunge.
 According to observers there was no explosion or fire.
 Art was married and lived at 1381 Palm Ave., San Diego, Calif.